randeepbydesign/microservicepubsub/README.md

 library like LocalStack
 - Subscriptions to a topic are configured at the SNS level.
 A user creating a queue will need to be able to access the SNS service as a result to create a subscription.
+- FIFO Queues are not compatible with SNS, so sequential processing is not possible.